run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-passio-nutrition-ai/README.md

 This tool connects to a Passio Nutrition AI account and allows an Agent to perform searches for 4000 different unique foods, 1.5M packaged food, images and videos.

-You will need to set up a search key using Azure,learn more here: https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/overview
+You will need to set up a search key using Passio Nutrition API,learn more here: https://www.passio.ai/nutrition-ai#nutrition-api-pricing

 ## Usage

-This tool has a more extensive example usage documented in a Jupyter notebook [here](https://github.com/emptycrown/llama-hub/tree/main/llama_hub/tools/notebooks/bing_search.ipynb)
+This tool has a more extensive example usage documented in a Jupyter notebook.

 Here's an example usage of the NutritionAIToolSpec.